shamedgh/temporal-specialization/README.md

 \<app\_name\>.shellcode.payload.txt and \<app\_name\>.shellcode.rop.txt.
 These
 correspond to the results shown in Table 5 in our paper.
 (Note: Since the submission of our paper, we have added more payloads, so the numbers have changed slightly.
-But are generally similar, and the trends continue)
+But the results are generally similar, and the trends observed and reported continue -- temporal specialization outperforms library debloating.)

 To re-run an analysis, the easiest way is to kill the container and start afresh.
 The command to do that is: